Polistes versicolor: Genetic relatedness between colonies

-Unlike reports of diploid males in other species of Polistes, none of the analyzed P. versicolor males presented with a heterozygous phenotype in any loci, indicating the absence of diploid yellow paper wasp males.
+Unlike reports of diploid males in other species of Polistes, none of the analyzed P. versicolor males presented with a heterozygous phenotype in any loci, indicating the absence of diploid P. versicolor males.
 Genetic relatedness within P. versicolor broods is found to be lower than the r = 0.75 for females and r = 0.5 for males that would be expected for haplodiploid species under monogynous conditions; it has been found, however, that P. versicolor doesn't necessarily mate under monogynous conditions.
-The low genetic relatedness is another consequence of the presence of more than one egg-laying female in about 40% of yellow paper wasp colonies.
+The low genetic relatedness is another consequence of the presence of more than one egg-laying female in about 40% of P. versicolor colonies.
 This suggests that dominant queens partially lose control of their monopoly on reproduction in the nests, resulting in several other females occasionally laying eggs.
 Often, the queen monopolizes reproduction in the lower regions of the nest containing the new cells; however, because the queen often remains in these lower regions, there is potential for other females to lay eggs in the upper areas of the nest with the recycled cells.
 This is supported by the fact that the levels of genetic relatedness are higher among the offspring from the lower areas of the nests compared to the upper areas, where more than one female would be laying eggs in the same area.
 This occurrence of spatially discontinuous oviposition areas is a sign of both the existence of more than one egg-laying female and territoriality, where each female and her associates take care of their respective broods.
 Thus, kin recognition is facilitated by territoriality, which compensates for the low kin-recognition ability among nestmates.

 Costs and benefits of sociality

-Foundress association is a common strategy for the yellow paper wasp.
+Foundress association is a common strategy for P. versicolor.
 90.06% of colonies founded by a single female P. versicolor fail; a single foundress will often abandon the nest after the founding phase before the larvae appear to join other foundresses to form associations.
 While the productivity of individual foundresses is lower in colonies with foundress associations than in colonies with a single foundress, the overall colony itself is more productive in a foundress association—the duration of the pre-emergence phase is reduced and group size is directly related to the number of cells built.
 Therefore, foundress association appears to be a strategy in which the benefits from protection against parasitism and usurpation, ergonomic synergism, and the increase of survival levels outweigh the costs to the individual foundress’ productivity.